How to configure macOS Privacy settings for Keyman

 - Privacy / Files and Folders

-Symptoms that you may experience if Security & Privacy is not configured correctly include:
+Symptoms that you may experience if Privacy settings are not configured correctly include:

 - Some key combinations may not work

-- You may find that some letters are duplicated or not deleted as you expect
+- Some letters may be duplicated or not deleted as expected

 You should only have to undertake this procedure once.
-However, if you upgrade your version of macOS, and Keyman stops working, follow these steps to re-enable Keyman.
+However, if you upgrade your version of macOS, and Keyman stops working, you can return to System Preferences to re-enable these settings.